-CYPE, the developer of CYPECAD, has recently launched the 2020 version of its programs filled with new resources and Open BIM tools.
-In this version, the possibilities of CYPECAD have enhanced thanks to the new synchronization feature with the BIMserver.center platform.
-Out of all the advantages of developing a structural project connected to the cloud, today we highlight the representation of structural models (and their analysis results) in augmented reality with the BIMserver.center app.
+The CYPECAD program, developed by CYPE, has expanded its working possibilities thanks to its new synchronisation features with the BIMserver.center platform.
+Among all the advantages of developing a structural project connected to the cloud, the most outstanding one today is the representation of structural models (and their analysis results) in augmented reality with the BIMserver.center mobile app.

-In this article, we will briefly summarize two possible procedures for viewing a CYPECAD structure in augmented reality, including its analysis data and analytical model.
+In this article, we will briefly summarize two possible procedures for viewing a CYPECAD structure in augmented reality, including the results obtained during the design of the structure and its analytical model.

 1. Automatically synchronizing a CYPECAD project with BIMserver.center

 This will create a direct connection between CYPECAD and BIMserver.center, allowing the augmented reality model to be automatically updated every time modifications are made to the structure.

 As of version 2020, any structure modeled in CYPECAD can be synchronized with BIMserver.center, regardless of its state in the analysis.

 To establish a connection between the structural design and the other disciplines in BIMserver.center, simply click on the "BIMserver.center" button in the upper-righthand corner, inside the "BIMserver.center" tab.
 By clicking on "Link" we can select a previously defined project in BIMserver.center.
 It is also possible to create a new one using the "Create new project" option.

 If the CYPECAD project has "Integrated 3D Structures " developed with CYPE 3D, these will also be exported to BIMserver.center in an IFC format.

 Note: For versions prior to 2020.a, the project must have been started by selecting "Create a project through a BIM model" to enable the BIMserver.center button in the "Beam Definition" tab.

 Step 2 - Viewing the structure in augmented reality